alecheckert/gibberdiff/README.md

 ## What goes in and what comes out?

-For input, `gibberdiff` expects trajectories in CSV format.
+`gibberdiff` expects trajectories in CSV format.
 Each row of the CSV should correspond to one detection in a tracking experiment.
 The CSV must contain the following columns: